Laban Resources

 Well, folks, when we get back you can look forward to a demonstration of a Laban lesson.
 There is a lot of good stuff.
 We are being gently introduced to the fixed positions [“Bestimmungen”]. […]

-Laban differentiates between the following stances [“Strebungen”]
+Laban differentiates between the following stretches [“Strebungen”]

-A-stance (this is the middle stance, e.g. arms stretched horizontally);
+A-stretch (this is the middle stance, e.g. arms stretched horizontally);

-I-stance (this is the highest);
+I-stretch (this is the highest);

-U-stance (this is the deepest/lowest);
+U-stretch (this is the deepest/lowest);

-E-stance is inclined upwards;
+E-stretch is inclined upwards;

-O-stance is slanted downwards.
+O-stretch is slanted downwards.

 - This is very simple; because one is the opposite movement of the other.
 We have already tried to name simple movement chains after their execution.